DuckyMomo20012/image-n-crypt/README.md

 ### 3.3.
 Logout:

-> **⚠️ NOTE:** I have turned off CSRF protection for the logout route, so we don't have to request a CSRF key.
+> **⚠️ NOTE:** I have turned off CSRF protection for the logout route, so we
+> don't have to request a CSRF key.

+- After user logged out, user's JWT token will be sent to block list (revoked), so attacker can't use the same token to log in.
+- Currently not support retrieving revoked tokens.

 <table>
 <tbody>